-Omalizumab is given by injection every 2 - 4 weeks.
+Omalizumab is given by injection every 2 to 4 weeks.
 It is used only to treat patients whose symptoms are not controlled by inhaled corticosteroids.

 Side Effects and Complications.
 About 1 in 1,000 patients who take omalizumab develop anaphylaxis (a life-threatening allergic reaction).
 Patients can develop anaphylaxis after any dose of omalizumab, even if they had no reaction to a first dose.
 Anaphylaxis may occur up to 24 hours after the dose is given.

 Omalizumab should always be injected in a doctor’s office and health care providers should observe patients for at least 2 hours after an injection.
 Patients should also carry emergency self-treatment for anaphylaxis (such as an Epi-Pen) and know how to use it.
 With an Epi-Pen, or similar auto-injector device, patients can quickly give themselves a life-saving dose of epinephrine.

 The FDA is currently reviewing whether omalizumab may be associated with increased risk for heart and vascular problems (ischemic heart disease, arrhythmias, cardiomyopathy, heart failure, pulmonary hypertension, and blood clots).